evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 {% endhint %}

 In this tutorial, you will:
-* Run preset evaluations for text data.
+* Prepeare a toy chatbot dataset
-* Build a custom evaluation suite using assertions and model-based grading.
+* Run evaluations with different methods, from text patterns to LLM-as-a-judge
-* Visualize results to compare two datasets or experiments.
+* Generate visual Reports to explore the results
-* Create a test suite to catch regressions automatically.
+* Build a custom Test Suite to run conditional checks
-* Get a live dashboard to track evaluation results.
+* Get a monitoring Dashboard to track results over time

-You can run this tutorial locally, with the option to use Evidently Cloud for live monitoring in the final step.
+You can run this tutorial locally, with the option to use Evidently Cloud for monitoring dashboards.
+We'll use a Q&A chatbot as an example, but these methods apply to other use cases like RAGs and agents.

 **Requirements:**
 * Basic Python knowledge.